Androz2091/discord-giveaways/README.md

 ```

 -   **lastChance.enabled**: if the last chance system is enabled.
 -   **lastChance.content**: the text of the embed when the last chance system is enabled.
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
 -   **lastChance.threshold**: the number of milliseconds before the giveaway ends when the last chance system will be enabled.
 -   **lastChance.embedColor**: the color of the embed when last chance is enabled.